rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     'memcache.local' => '\OC\Memcache\APCu',

 Restart Apache.
 Running `php -i` will say *opcache.enable => On* and *Opcode Caching => Disabled*.
 That's normal as we didn't enable opcaching for CLI, (*/etc/php/7.0/cli/php.ini*), only for Apache2.
 However, if you create a webpage containing `<?php phpinfo();`, when accessing this page you'll see that's it's *Up and Running*.
 Make sure as well that APCu is enabled.

+## Improve ownCloud's settings

+Add the following in */var/www/owncloud/config/config/php*:

+    :::text
+    'session_keepalive' => true,
+    'logtimezone' => 'Europe/Paris',

+In ownCloud, enable the server-side encryption in the admin settings, and enable the app called *Encryption* in the web interface, while logged in as an admin.
+You'll need to log out and in to actually enable encryption for good.

+Edit */var/www/owncloud/.htaccess* and change the max size limits for uploads to 2G (on a 32-bit system) or more.
+Also, do:

+    :::bash
+    su
+    cd /var/www/owncloud
+    sudo -u www-data php occ maintenance:update:htaccess

+It will allow ownCloud to change these settings directly from the Admin webpage.
+It will also update some settings.

 # OpenVPN